 The crawl space, if not used properly, could invite pests and termites.

 The crawl space under the home can trap moisture.
-If the space remains damp for extended periods of time, it could cause significant damage to structural integrity of the house.
+If the space remains damp for extended periods of time, it could cause significant damage to the structural integrity of the house.

 #3.
 Daylight Basements